minitage/minitage.paste/README.txt

 ****************************************************************
-aste Scripts to install profiles into minitage based projects
+Paste Scripts to install profiles into minitage based projects
 ****************************************************************

 .. contents::